tmr08c/tmr08c.github.io/content/blog/2020/04/letter-seesaw/index.md

 I have found the planning part of my work to be where I most often fall into a mindset of being prudent over pragmatic.
 I'm not going as far as a [big upfront design](https://wiki.c2.com/?BigDesignUpFront), but I do try to think out how functionality should work now and _could_ need to work in the future.

 This "could" thinking can be dangerous because I can't predict the future.
-In a recent example, I was tasked with collecting a few specifics metrics about a process someone completes (e.g., who submitted this request, when they submitted it, etc.).
+In a recent example, I was tasked with collecting a few specifics metrics about a process an end-user goes through (e.g., who submitted this request, when they submitted it, etc.).
 We had a list of specific asks from the business, so things should have been straightforward.
-However, when I began sketching out what I wanted my schema to look like, I started thinking of other information the team _could_ want to ask about our data.
-My previous experience of working with [Google Analytics](https://analytics.google.com/analytics/web/) biases me to think we would eventually want to track and report on "all the things," and I started thinking of how to model a generic "event" for reporting purposes.
+However, when I began sketching out what I wanted my schema to look like, I started thinking of other information that we _could_ could be asked for.
+My previous experience of working at a digital marketing agency biases me to think we would eventually want to track and report on "all the things," and I started thinking of how to model a generic "event" for reporting purposes.

 Fortunately, I was able to leverage standup the next day to signal to the team the rabbit hole I began finding myself digging down.
 This led to scheduling some time with a coworker to bring me into reality - we don't know _everything_, but we know _something_; we know what the business side already wants to report on.
 Getting started with the current request allows us to get to "good" and talk about "perfect" along the way.
 Maybe in a few months, we will wish we had a generic "event" model.
 Even if this is true, we will have delivered months of _some_ value in the interim, **and** will know more about what we really want and (more importantly) _need_ out of our reporting.